 I’ve always wondered how Bicol Express could be cooked with lots of chilies but without making the dish too spicy that it practically scorches the mouth and throat.
 The answer was so simple I wondered why I never made the connection before — scrape off the seeds and membranes of some of the chilies.
 Gee, I wrote about that in If you want your chilies mildly hot instead of very hot — how could I not remember?
-Anyway, now I have, it’s time to post an updated version of my Bicol Express recipe (the old one is on page two).
+Anyway, now I have, it’s time to post an updated version of my Bicol Express recipe.

 Bicol Express is pork strips or cubes and siling haba (finger chilies) cooked with coconut cream or milk.
 Very rich.
 Very spicy.
 Some versions include ginger, some include dilaw (turmeric), some include bagoong or shrimp paste.
 I am allergic to shrimps, including bagoong, so I omitted it.

 There are so many varieties of chilies.
 The finger chilies that grow locally are milder in heat and preferred for cooking Bicol Express.
 The idea is to use a generous amount of chilies without making the dish inedible.

 If you want a Bicol Express that is just comfortably spicy, use less chilies.
 I could have simply done that.
 But chilies have a wonderful flavor and texture beyond the spiciness (not mention the color they add to the dish) and I really wanted to use a lot.
 The trick?
 Divide the chilies into two batches.
 Slit the chilies in the first batch vertically, scrape off the seeds and membranes then slice into thin rings.

 Simply slice the chilies in the second batch into thin rings.

 About the lemongrass, garlic and ginger.
 If you have the time or the inclination, you can mash them together using a mortar and pestle.
 I didn’t have the time so I just cut them all as finely as I could.